Organization and Guidance Department: Leadership

 High-ranking members of the OGD have significant power in the WPK.
-The director is often referred to as the second most powerful figure in the country, exemplified by the first director of the OGD being Kim Il-sung, the founder of the North Korean state, and his successor, Kim Jong-il (the Party General Secretary from 1997 to 2011) directing the OGD from September 1973 until his death in 2011.
-Under Kim Jong-il's stewardship, the OGD was turned into a center of power within the WPK.
+The director is often referred to as the second most powerful figure in the country, exemplified by the first director of the OGD being Kim Il Sung, the founder of the North Korean state, and his successor, Kim Jong Il (the Party General Secretary from 1997 to 2011) directing the OGD from September 1973 until his death in 2011.
+Under Kim Jong Il's stewardship, the OGD was turned into a center of power within the WPK.
 Therefore, OGD first deputy directors and deputy directors are leading figures within the North Korean establishment.
 Their position affords them privileges and a degree of secrecy that makes them "a kind of elite priesthood in the DPRK."
-Officials working within the OGD are not under the jurisdiction of state law or party bylaws, after a memorandum issued by Kim Jong-il in the 1980s turned the OGD into a partially secret organization.
+Officials working within the OGD are not under the jurisdiction of state law or party bylaws, after a memorandum issued by Kim Jong Il in the 1980s turned the OGD into a partially secret organization.
 Sanctions against deputy heads are kept confidential from the rest of the party.
 Although lower ranking members of the OGD don't have these privileges to the same extent, any member of the OGD is considered to be in a position of power and privilege.

-Due to the Kim family's lack of trust in the elite, members of the OGD, especially directors and deputy directors, are under constant and heavy surveillance and can be dismissed at any time for any reason by the Supreme Leader.
-He, as the head of every chain of leadership, has the final word on dismissals; for instance, in the 1990s Yun Sung-gwan, as deputy head, assumed control over the affairs of the OGD for two years, but was removed when Kim Jong-il believed he had amassed too much power.
+Members of the OGD, especially directors and deputy directors, are under constant and heavy surveillance and can be dismissed at any time for any reason by the Great Leader.
+He, as the head of every chain of leadership, has the final word on dismissals; for instance, in the 1990s Yun Sung-gwan, as deputy head, assumed control over the affairs of the OGD for two years, but was removed when Kim Jong Il believed he had amassed too much power.
 A similar case took place in 2003, when Jang Song-thaek was dismissed.

-Kim Kyong-hui and Kim Jong-un were speculated to have led the OGD following Kim Jong-il's death.
+Kim Kyong-hui and Kim Jong Un were speculated to have led the OGD following Kim Jong Il's death.
 Ri Man-gon was dismissed in February 2020 by the Politburo from his position as WPK Vice-Chairman, and likely as OGD Director as well.
 This was due to, according to the North Korean Central News Agency, an abuse of power and corruption scandal in the WPK.
 Former premier Kim Jae-ryong was appointed to lead the OGD in 2020.